kadisoka/iam/README.md

-# Kadisoka Identity and Access Management Service
+# Kadisoka Identity Server Module

 Kadisoka IAM is a service module which provides identity and access management subsystem either as separate service (following microservice